How to Start a Restaurant

 This license implies that the holder has earned the privilege or right to serve the public after going through a rigorous process of food handling and sanitation training.
 In some areas people have to go through a process of both classroom certification and on-site inspection to get this license.
 It also advisable for restaurant owners to certify many staff members so that at least one person will be available during operating hours.

+It is important to either file for an LLC (Limited Liability Company), Corporation, or a LLP (Limited Liability Partnership) in order to receive the legal protection that all of these offer, as well as the tax benefits.
 Every business if required to identify with the government by registering at both the local, state and federal level.
 Even after registering with the IRS and a state Department of Revenue, a restaurant must observe all the local business licensing guidelines.
 This could sometimes be as simple as registering a trade name at city hall or it may require a more complex procedure.
 This will also prove that your business is a legal entity and should be treated as such.

+Obtaining a liquor license is absolutely key to increasing your revenue.
+The profit margin on liquor is much higher than food alone.
+In addition, the average customer stays longer with drink thereby increasing the likelihood of ordering additional food.
 The requirements for this license are not the same everywhere.
 In some areas applicants have to prove they do not have a criminal record and are law abiding, while in other places they just have to prove they have a restaurant.
 And yet in some other areas it is impossible to get the license if they are already too many restaurants on the block with a liquor license; in such cases getting the license will only be possible if another restaurant with a license closed down to provide an opening.